 Cat ladies unite!
-Owning a cat has been proven to be good for your health
+Research shows that owning a cat is good for your health

 Crazy cat lady?
 How about less-likely-to-have-a-stroke lady?